Ecuadorians are choosing a new president amid increasing violence that may scare away voters

-GUAYAQUIL, Ecuador — (AP) — Ecuador is holding a special election Sunday to pick a new president, with police and soldiers on guard against unprecedented violence, including the assassination of a candidate this month.
+GUAYAQUIL, Ecuador — (AP) — Ecuadorians put aside fears of leaving their homes amid unprecedented violence and voted for a new president Sunday in a special election that was heavily guarded by police and soldiers in part due to the assassination of a presidential candidate this month.

-Front-runners include an ally of exiled former President Rafael Correa and a millionaire with a security background promising to be tough on crime.
+Front-runners included an ally of exiled former President Rafael Correa and a millionaire with a security background promising to be tough on crime.

-Authorities have deployed more than 100,000 police and soldiers to protect the vote against more violence.
-Voting in Ecuador is mandatory for most voters, but turnout could be affected because of people’s fears of leaving their homes.
+Authorities deployed more than 100,000 police and soldiers to protect the vote against more violence.
+Voting in Ecuador is mandatory for most voters, and many of them weighed the risk of getting robbed against the fine and inconveniences they could face for not voting.

+“Nobody votes for pleasure.
+We must go out (to vote),” Isaac Pérez, a 31-year-old warehouse worker, said after casting a ballot at the University of Guayaquil.

+Traffic was unusually heavy Sunday along two main roads that lead to a number of voting centers in central Guayaquil, including one at the university where Pérez voted.
+Pérez has been robbed twice in public transit buses and doesn’t think any of the candidates will fix the country’s social problems.

 The country’s top electoral authority, Diana Atamint, on Sunday urged voters to unite against violence.